 You might think that your baby not responding to you or anything you do around them is a baby that’s playing mind games with you to get what they want, or just zoning out and running away from their problems, but this isn’t usually the case.

 If you notice your baby has zoned out and isn’t responding to you or anything going on around them at the time, this is NOT normal.
-Call your pediatrician right away.
+In these cases, you should let your pediatrician know about this.

 This is especially true if you notice that they cry as soon as you try to touch, move or hold them.